Long Range IoT

 What is Iocast?

-Iocast is a Low-Power Wide Area Network (LPWAN) technology, designed to enable communications with low-energy objects such as sensors, monitors, and tracking devices.
-Iocast is unique in its use of LMR channels but has other benefits such as full bidirectional communications, support for both low-power nodes and low-latency nodes, and MAC-level multicast.
+Iocast is a Low-Power Wide Area Network (LPWAN) technology, enabling wide-area communications with low-energy wireless objects such as sensors, monitors, and tracking devices.
+Iocast is unique in its use of narrowband LMR channels but has other benefits such as full bidirectional communications, support for both long battery life and as low-latency communications, and MAC-level multicast.

 What is the Iocast air protocol?

-The Iocast air protocol is a synchronous, centrally arbitrated physical layer based on dedicated send-receive channels, with a PHY layer similar to that of digital mobile radio.
-Base transceivers are "always on" devices that provide coordination, synchronization, and control, while nodes are low-power devices that sleep between packet bursts.
+The Iocast air protocol is a synchronous, centrally arbitrated wireless network, with a PHY layer designed for discrete 12.5KHz radio channels.
+Base transceivers provide a continuous, synchronous MAC layer, while nodes are low-power devices that sleep between packet bursts.

-Land Mobile Radio channels offer two big advantages.
-First, the FCC makes this type of channel available to private enterprise on an exclusive basis, at relatively low cost.
+These channels offer two big advantages.
+First, the FCC makes this type of channel available to private enterprise, on an exclusive basis, at low overall cost.
 Second, these channels have a fixed, low noise floor that greatly improves overall system performance.
-Additionally, narrowband channels generally have other advantages which can be seen here.
+Additionally, narrowband RF channels have other advantages which can be seen here.

 How do I get an authorization to deploy an Iocast system?

 For a private system, the FCC maintains several pools of private, wide-area LMR channels available to commercial enterprise for a small filing and coordination fee.
-To become a service provider, you may need a different kind of license, which varies in cost according to location and geographical size.
+Contact Critical Response for more information.